E. K. Mawlong: Political career

 Mawlong's political career began in 1972, when he was elected to the Khasi Hills Autonomous District Council as an independent.
 He joined the Indian National Congress party in 1975, serving as the President of the Meghalaya Pradesh Youth Congress and a member of the national Indian Youth Congress, the youth wing of the Congress Party.

 Mawlong was first elected to the Meghalaya Legislative Assembly in 1978 as an independent representing the Umroi constituency.
 He was appointed Minister of State in the then regional coalition known as the Three Flag Government, which lasted only for three months.
 He was re-elected from the Umroi seat in 1983, 1988 and 1993 state legislative elections as a member of the Hill State People's Democratic Party (HSPDP).
-He also served as the General Secretary of the HSPDP during this period till September 1997.
+He also served as the General Secretary of the HSPDP during this period until September 1997.
 He briefly served as a cabinet minister from 1990 to 1991 within Meghalaya Chief Minister B.B.
 Lyngdoh's administration in the MUPP coalition Government.

 Mawlong left the HSPDP in September 1997 and was the founder and main architect in the formation of the United Democratic Party (UDP).
 He was elected as the founding President of the UDP on 11 September 1997 and served as the party's leader until 2004.
 Under his leadership, the UDP emerged victorious with 20 seats in the 1998 Assembly General Elections, which was the largest number mustered by any regional party after the dissolution of the All People Hill's Leaders Conference (APHLC).
 He was re-elected to the Meghalaya Legislative Assembly in 1998 as a UDP candidate, earning a fifth consecutive term in the assembly.

 He also served as the Speaker of the Meghalaya Legislative Assembly from 1983 to 1988, and again from 1998 to 7 March 2000.
 Mawlong was known for strictly maintaining the dignity and decorum of the House.
 His rulings in the Assembly are highly revered and are referred to often by the other Meghalaya Speakers.